mvolkmann/blog/src/smalltalk/50-streams.md

 | `size` | answers value of `readLimit`                  |

 The following code demonstrates using many of the methods described above.
+The `logAs:` method is defined in the "Getting Started" section "Transcripts".
 When the end is reached, the `next` method returns `nil`.

 ```smalltalk